varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 anything which can come in through HTTP socket.

-If parts of your web infrastructure are outsourced or otherwise partitioned along adminitrative lines, you need to think about security.
+If parts of your web infrastructure are outsourced or otherwise partitioned along administrative lines, you need to think about security.

 Varnish provides four levels of authority, roughly related to